WEAREJAM/WEAREJAM-Kickstart_at_ElevateLabs-firewall-rule/findings.md

 Here in the above image, we see only the status, which indicates active, and no rules.As i dont want port 23 connection let me add deny the port traffic with the rule.

 >sudo ufw deny 23/tcp

 >sudo ufw status numbered //To check the rules we added

 sam3

 Now we successfully added the rule, let's test it

-# Case 1: NMAP
+__Case 1: NMAP__
+>nmap -p 23 192.168.xxx.xxx
+sam4

+__Case 1: Netcat__
+>nc 192.168.xxx.xxx 23
+sam5

+In both cases, we see the telnet (23 port) is refusing connection.i.e when the request is made, it is sent through the firewall as we set the rule it acts accordingly by refusing such connections.

 This is the basic solution.
-This solution closes the port for the attackers and for me. so that i can't use remote connection now SO IS THIS THE SOLUTION?? #NO
+This solution closes the port for the attackers and __for me__. so that i can't use remote connection now SO IS THIS THE SOLUTION?? __NO__
-Closing the port is not the solution in this case, we can limit the access with specifing ip address, incase of us so sure
+Closing the port is not the solution in this case, we can limit the access by specifing ip address, in some cases subnets can also be trusted with this scenario